TharinduTS/useful_commands/README.md

 ```
 ^string1^string2^
 ```
-if you want o change all instances
+if you want to change all instances
 ```
 !!:gs/string1/string2/
 ```